-- ☐ Documented Consent Form and supporting policy and procedure - □ Documented Privacy and Confidentiality Policy and Procedure which includes your organisational approach to deciding if a Participant has capacity to consent - ☐ Documented Statement of Participant Rights states that personal information is not collected without consent and that can be withdrawn at any time - ☐ Participant Information Pack describes when consent is needed, how and why information is collected - ☐ Staff training includes how to establish whether a Participant has capacity at the time that consent is being sought
+Documented consent form and supporting policy and procedure

+Documented Privacy and Confidentiality Policy and Procedure which includes your organisational approach to deciding if a participant has capacity to consent

+Documented Statement of Participant Rights states that personal information is not collected without consent and that can be withdrawn at any time

+Participant Information Pack describes when consent is needed, how and why information is collected

+Staff training includes how to establish whether a participant has capacity at the time that consent is being sought

+Other relevant Standards: 1.13, 7.7, 7.8, 7.9, 7.10

-Participant's capacity to consent can change throughout their Recovery journey.
+Participant's capacity to consent can change throughout their recovery journey.
 It is a good idea to reassess or review capacity, each time consent is required.

-It is important to note that Participants have the right to withdraw consent at any time.
+It is important to note that participants have the right to withdraw consent at any time.